• Menu

 Who knows why we do (or don’t do) things sometimes.
 I’d probably built it up in my head as some difficult recipe that I’d bungle – and then be embarrassed when it wasn’t as good as we all remembered.
 I’m probably not the only person who has been hesitant to try my hand at cooking something that Mom or Grandma (or mother-in-law) made because of worry that ours wouldn’t measure up.

-Fortunately, it was delicious.
+Fortunately, the banana bread was delicious.

 So I’m officially finished with searching for banana bread recipes.
 I have to admit that I feel a little like Dorothy when she realized that she’d had the power to return home all the time she’d been in Oz.
 Here I’d been trying other recipes when I had access to the best one all along.
 Silly me.